digitalservicebund/mitra-frontend/doc/adr/0002-use-typescript-for-frontend.md

 ## Context

-The application must run in a browser without relying on a central backend server for it's core functionalities.
+The application must run in a browser without relying on a central backend server for its core functionalities.
 The application will have a lot of business logic in the browser client.

 ## Decision